What Is RAID 0?

-How to Backup RAID 0 to A Single Hard Drive？
+Need to Backup RAID to a Single Hard Drive

 “ I'm wondering if it's possible to set up two drives in a RAID 0 array and then back them up to a single drive (twice the size obviously) in case of failure of either drive.
 What should i do?
 Any input would be greatly appreciated.”

 Unlike other levels of RAID arrays, Raid 0 provides no data redundancy due to the data storage method mentioned above.
-Thus, If any one of the RAID 0 be damaged, and the whole data on the RAID 0 will be gone totally.
+RAID 0 is not a backup, if any one of the RAID 0 is damaged, and the whole data on the RAID 0 will be gone totally.

-Considering no data redundancy of RAID 0, it’s urgent for you to backup RAID 0 drives.
-Hence, It’s strongly recommended that try the best free RAID backup software - AOMEI Backupper Standard to protect everything on your RAID 0 hard drives.
+Considering no data redundancy of RAID 0, it’s urgent for you to backup RAID 0 drives and you will need the best free RAID backup software - AOMEI Backupper Standard.
+Below are some advantages of it:

-AOMEI Backupper supports the following storage devices, like IDE, SATA, SCSI, SSD, USB external disks, hardware RAID, Network Attached Storage (NAS) and so on, including MBR and GPT disk.
+- Protect everything on your RAID 0 hard drives: It supports backing up RAID 0 disk including all the data on it.
+Also, it applies to other storage devices, like IDE, NVMe, SATA, SCSI, SSD, USB external disks, hardware RAID, Network Attached Storage (NAS) and so on, including MBR and GPT disk.

 1. Perform the RAID backup software - AOMEI Backupper Standard, select Backup > Disk Backup in turn.